Rephidock/Rephidock.GeneralUtilities/README.md

  A package with general utilities that may be useful.

 **IMPORTANT NOTICE:** Current branch `netframework35` is an experimental branch for compiling project to .net framework 3.5.
-This compilation does not have all features be supported.
+This compilation does not have all features be supported. `nodrawing` branch additionally removed references to `System.Drawing`.

 ## Contents